ieeevr/2021/attend/virbela-instructions/index.md

         <img src="/2021/assets/images/Images_IEEEVR/image3.png" alt="Avatar Menu">

         <p>
-            After customizing your avatar using the menu (1), select save and exit using the green button in the bottom right hand corner of the character creation screen (2).
+            After customizing your avatar using the menu (1), select save and exit using the green button in the bottom <b>right hand </b> corner of the character creation screen (2).
 This will then bring you into the virtual campus.
         </p>

     </div>

     <div>

-        <h3>Using VirBELA</h3>
+        <h3>Using Virbela</h3>

-        <p>Once inside VirBELA, you can explore the virtual campus and interact with other IEEE VR 2021 attendees.</p>
+        <p>Once inside the iLRN Virtual Campus, you can explore the campus environment and interact with other IEEE VR 2021 attendees.</p>

         <h2>Walking Around</h2>
         <p>By default, you can move around using the keyboard:</p>